The Portuguese Parliament consists of a single

 of the Republic, which then has up to three plenary sittings

 to consider it.
-During the debate on the Government’s
+During the debate on the Governments

 Programme, any opposition parliamentary group can move to

-reject it, or the Government can ask for a vote of
+reject it, or the Government can ask for a vote of confidence.

-At any time, the Government can ask the Assembly to pass a
+At any time, the Government can ask the Assembly

-national interest.
-Similarly, any parliamentary group can
+important national interest.
+Similarly, any parliamentary

-means the Government must resign.
+are present means the Government must resign.

-In each legislative session (parliamentary year), each
+In each legislative session (parliamentary

-initiative is known as calling upon the Government.
+of initiative is known as calling upon the Government.

-The Prime Minister must also attend the Plenary for a
+The Prime Minister must also attend the Plenary

-are known as requests.
+and these are known as requests.

 Any matter of important public interest related

 to compliance with laws or to acts of the Government and the

 Public Administration can be the object of a parliamentary